 - Website TSR share class hosting

-Beginning July 2024, all mutual funds and ETF’s filing under Form N-1A will be mandated by the SEC to produce a new, 4-page Tailored Shareholder Report (TSR) designed to increase transparency of fund performance for shareholders.
-The rule specifies the following required disclosure:
+Beginning July 2024, all mutual funds and ETFs filing under Form N-1A will be required by the SEC to produce a new, short form Tailored Shareholder Report (TSR), designed to increase transparency of fund performance, replacing the existing shareholder report.

-Managing SEC disclosure for Mutual and Closed-End funds and Annuity and Life products coupled with required deadlines is an ongoing challenge even for seasoned compliance professionals.
+Managing SEC disclosure, coupled with required deadlines, is an ongoing challenge even for seasoned compliance professionals for Mutual Funds, Closed-End Funds and Annuity and Life products.

-Our ’40-Act service and operations teams manage your SEC required disclosures for annual prospectus updates or new product launches.
-This includes integrated technology solutions to manage content and variable data, EDGAR, iXBRL tagging, web hosting, ADA compliance, print and distribution.
+Our ’40-Act focused service, sales and operations teams manage SEC required disclosures for annual prospectus updates and new product launches, supported by integrated technology solutions to manage content and variable data, EDGAR, iXBRL, web hosting, ADA compliance, print and distribution.

-Toppan Merrill gives you the flexibility to work either through our self-provisioning SaaS model or lean on our full-service document composition experts to create the prospectus and make content changes.
+Toppan Merrill gives you the flexibility to manage processes and production timelines through our self-provisioning SaaS model or benefit from our full-service document composition experts, to create and edit the prospectus disclosure.

 Create

-- Client required style and SEC compliant outputs (including EDGAR and iXBRL) through self-provisioning technology or traditional workflows.
+- Client brand-specific style and deliver SEC compliant outputs, including EDGAR and iXBRL, through self-provisioning technology or traditional workflows

-- Automated document creation, including static, shared and variable content management
+- Automated document creation and duplication, managing static, shared and variable content

 - Integrated ADA compliance services